JacekBakowski/stylometry/papers/2021/README.md

 # On the Authenticity of prose writings attributed to Śaṅkara

-Ivan Andrijanić, Department of Indology and Far Eastern studies of the University of Zagreb, Croatia Jacek Bąkowski, Jagiellonian University, Cracow, Poland
+Ivan Andrijanić, Department of Indology and Far Eastern studies of the University of Zagreb, Croatia<br />
+Jacek Bąkowski, Jagiellonian University, Cracow, Poland<br />

 This directory contains code and data for the following paper:
 On the Authenticity of prose writings attributed to Śaṅkara